psaikido/hugle.uk/pages/prose/Thesium/150-dread.md

 "We are sorry for shocking you so, and we are delighted at your peace." said the Abystery.
 The whole thing had been a gamble after all.
 "You have heard the cries of the world.
 You have seen the lack of essences."

-"Can we invite the others to undergo this same journey?" he asked the Abystery.
+"Can I introduce you to someone?" he asked the Abystery.

-"Yes, indeed we can.
-Indeed, some of those journeys have already taken place.
-Please return to the dreaming and I will show you."
+"Please do!"